hellowac/mypy-zh-cn-old/docs/mypy_conf/stubgen.md

 semantic analysis of any Python modules.
 Use the following flags to alter the default behavior:

-.. option:: --no-import
+<span id="no-import"></span>`--no-import`

-    Don't try to import modules.
-Instead only use mypy's normal search mechanism to find sources.
+   : Don't try to import modules.
+Instead only use mypy's normal search mechanism to find
+    sources.
 This does not support C extension modules.
 This flag also disables runtime introspection functionality, which mypy uses to find the value of ``__all__``.
 As result the set of exported imported names in stubs may be